vertexproject/synapse/docs/synapse/userguides/analytical_model_tags_analysis.rst

 - Hypothesis 1: The domain is NOT malicious.
 - Hypothesis 2: The domain IS malicious, but is not meant to imitate anything.
-- Hypothesis 3: The domain IS malicious, and is meant to imitate a legitimate resources.
+- Hypothesis 3: The domain IS malicious, and is meant to imitate a legitimate resource.

 The tag (or tags) the analyst decides to apply depend on which hypotheses they can prove or disprove (assert are true, or not).